 Write out a prayer you will pray each day.
+(You can also print it for free below.)
 I struggled so much with fear at the beginning of this pregnancy (because I knew many miscarriages take place during the first trimester).
-It got to the point that I had to physically write out a prayer and hang it in the bathroom, where I could look at it and pray it out loud every morning.
+It got to the point that I wanted to physically write out a prayer and hang it in the bathroom, where I could look at it and pray it out loud every morning.
 Everyone would probably craft their prayer in their own way, but I included the reminders I needed and what I wanted to give over to God each morning.
-My card says something similar to this: “Each day is a gift.
+My card says this: “Each day is a gift.
 I will not live in fear.
 Thank you for all you’ve given me, Lord.
 Create a clean heart in me.
 I will live one day at a time to honor You.
 Fill me with trust and joy.”
 I can’t tell you the number of times I have prayed this.
 And it has brought me comfort and joy – to hand things over to God while trusting Him to care for me and this little one.

 Share your story with others only when you’re ready.
 You don’t “owe” someone your story simply because they are being nosy or persistent (and especially if you know they have a tendency to gossip).
 However, over time, you may decide you’d like to share your story so you can be an encouragement to others.
 That’s where I’m at right now.
 Regardless of if my miscarriage or fear-in-pregnancy journey looks like others’ journeys, I want to at least share my experience so that you know you are not alone.